Bad Seeds (2018 film): Plot

 Waël appears to believe that Franck is Ludo's youth worker and tells him the €10 bills he gives to the kids every day are counterfeit.
 He claims that he regularly buys small sums in counterfeit money to use for minor transactions.
 Franck asks Waël to provide him with a very large sum in counterfeit bills.
 Waël reluctantly tells Franck that he will do it and they meet on a rooftop.
 In a flashback, it is revealed that Karim told Waël about Ludo's trouble with Franck and Waël contacted the police.
 When Franck realizes has been betrayed, he beats up Waël.
-The police arrive and arrest Franck before he can shoot Waël.
+The police arrive and arrest Franck as he shoots Waël in the leg.

 Waël survives and, in the final scene of the film, the students give him a book of quotations, showing they knew all along he had been pretending to be more than he was.
 By now they are all returning to the club of their own free will, without being paid for it.